contactandyc/another-c-library/website/ebook/6-macros/index.md

 }
 ```

 In ac_common.h, I also defined AC_FILE_LINE_MACRO, which is a macro meant for objects such as the ac_timer object.
 This will become more evident as we work through the allocator object.
-As usual, it's a good idea to define macros using a prefix to ensure that your code doesn't conflict with other codebases.
+As usual, it's a good idea to define macros using a prefix to ensure that your code doesn't conflict with other code bases.

 $ac/src/ac\_common.h
 ```c